-- the dynamic behavior of large and medium sized arteries in situ. - b.
+a.
+To develop and to test critically methods of studying the dynamic behavior of large and medium sized arteries b.
 Using these, and existing methods, to describe individual, and agewise differences in arterial function in ostensibly normal subjects of mature age.